Policies

 These facts are a national shame, and the Good Party will engage with influential Aboriginal Aunties and Uncles to develop strategies to address them.

 Aboriginal children also face some specific healthcare issues.
-For example, they are 8.5 times more likely than non-indigenous Australians to suffer from ear infections, fluid build-up and perforated ear drums.
-These problems can be easily treated, but if not can lead to permanent hearing loss.
-And in the meantime, these children can and do suffer from various learning difficulties that lead to all kinds of disadvantages later in life.
+For example, they are 8.5 times more likely than non-indigenous Australians to suffer from ear infections, fluid build-up and perforated eardrums.
+These problems can be easily treated; however, if left untreated, they can lead to permanent hearing loss.
+In the meantime, these children can and do suffer from various learning difficulties, which can lead to numerous disadvantages later in life.

-The Good Party would address these health issues plaguing Aboriginal kids by seeing that specially trained health professionals are federally funded to visit Indigenous schools and settlements and provide treatment regularly.
+The Good Party would address these health issues plaguing Aboriginal kids by ensuring that specially trained health professionals are federally funded to visit Indigenous schools and settlements and provide treatment regularly.

 Aboriginal children also face some specific healthcare issues.
-For example, they are 8.5 times more likely than non-indigenous Australians to suffer from ear infections, fluid build-up and perforated ear drums.
-These problems can be easily treated, but if not can lead to permanent hearing loss.
+For example, they are 8.5 times more likely than non-indigenous Australians to suffer from ear infections, fluid build-up and perforated eardrums.
+These problems can be easily treated; however, if left untreated, they can lead to permanent hearing loss.
 And in the meantime, these children can and do suffer from various learning difficulties that lead to all kinds of disadvantages later in life

 Addressing the mental health of our teenagers, First Nations People, and veterans